(Government-Funded Bachelor's Degree Programmes)

 Check your data entry before submitting the application.

-Pay the application fee online using VISA or MasterCard.
-The fee (HK$200 per programme choice) is non-refundable and non-transferrable.
+Pay the application fee online using Visa or MasterCard.
+The fee (HK$450 for a maximum of three programme choices) is non-refundable and non-transferrable.
 Your application will only be processed after payment of the application fee.
 Contact us if you encounter payment problems.

 |Step 5:||Application acknowledgement|